Josseyo/hanginthere/README.md

 ## How to play

 Play against the computer.
-A random word is generated and hidden.
-See if you can guess the hidden word before you run out of guesses and get hung...
+A random word from a random category is generated and hidden.
+See if you can guess the hidden word before you run out of lives and get hung...

-* Enter a letter...
-* Wrong guess...
-* Correct
+* The objective of the game is to guess the hidden word.
+* As a hint the category of the word is displayed
+* You have 6 lives.
+Each incorrect guess will cost you a life.
+* Try to guess the word before you run out of lives!

 ## Features
 ### Existing Feautures